 Maggi Seasoning – An Awesome Cousin Of Soy Sauce

 This Swiss condiment is super rich in flavor.
 People make Maggi seasoning from wheat proteins, which contain a large amount of glutamic acid.
 This acid gives Maggi the outstanding umami, meaty and savory taste.

 Maggi is a highly concentrated product.
 Therefore, you should use it in a minimal amount for each serve.
 Maggi can be substituted in an equal volume for soy sauce.
 This sauce is an excellent choice for soups and stewed meat.

 Salt: An Easy But Down-To-Earth Option For You

 Everyone must have salt in the kitchen, right?
-People have been using salt since ancient times.
+People have been using countless sorts of salt since ancient times.
 This is the most straightforward way to replace soy sauce because the purpose of using salt and soy sauce is to season the foods.

 Salt obviously doesn’t have the signature umami flavor of soy sauce.
 However, it’s genuinely salty, and some people think that salt has a cleaner taste.
 Try looking for kosher salt instead of regular salt, as the texture and flavor of kosher salt may interest you more.

 Shoyu Sauce Is An Amazing Kitchen Staple In Japan